Nipan83/DocsApp/README.md

 	# NOTE: Since email field is unique for registering a user.
 So register test case may fail after running npm test two times.

-	# To prevent the error, open test/test.js and change the email value to a new emailId.

 ```